Arjun-Saini/gameboy-color-emulator/README.md

 # gameboy color emulator
- Emulates the Nintendo Game Boy Color (GBC) which can run games using MBC1, MBC2, and MBC3 cartriges.
+ Emulates the Nintendo Game Boy Color (GBC) which can run games using MBC1, MBC2, MBC3 and MBC5 cartridges.
 ___
 ## Resources
 ##### Gameboy pandocs: